Asqatasun/Asqatasun/How-to-create-your-own-referential.md

  1. In the `<generator.dataFile>` tag, set the absolute path to your CSV file.
  1. In the `<generator.delimiter>` is optional.
 Set the character who's delimite each CSV columns.
 (Default value is `;` character).
  1. In the `<generator.refDescriptor>` is optional, if you have an web page that describe your referential, set this url between refDescriptor tag.
-1. Build this project (referentiel-context-creator) referential-creator:generate .
+1. Build this project (referentiel-context-creator) with `referential-creator:generate`

 Your referential is now ready to implement what you need !